Rib Eye with Garlic Butter & Potatoes

 Of course, in the process, the steak’s juices mingle with the garlic butter — add a little lemon and some parsley, and you’ve got a wonderful pan sauce.
 Potatoes love fat, so of course they taste amazing drenched in the bright, buttery sauce.
 And, oh, those steaks: infused with the aromatic butter, they slice up tender, miraculously juicy, and super flavorful.

 This is a perfect dinner for two: easy enough for an ordinary weeknight, and special enough for a celebration.
-We’d add a wintry kale salad — and, of course, a bottle of wine.
+We’d add a hearty kale salad — and, of course, a bottle of wine.
 (Think big, think red.)

 Servings: 2 to 4